 With a comprehensive visual record your team can audit an entire project or specific elements and stages of that project at any time in the future to look for errors, confirm compliance with regulations, and assess the quality of the work from specific sub-contractors.

 The regulatory environment is more complex than ever.
 You need to be sure that your partners, sub-contractors, and other stakeholders all meet the standards that heavily regulated projects demand.
-A construction management solution empowers you and your team to see your sites, anytime, anywhere, at every stage of construction.
+A construction management solution, like our photo and video construction documentation platform, empowers you and your team to see your sites, anytime, anywhere, at every stage of construction.
 Furthermore, you’ll be building a visual record of construction that stays with the asset in perpetuity.

 Transparency is critical to compliance, but it can be difficult to achieve without comprehensive construction monitoring.
 Capturing every detail doesn’t just allow you to manage workflow, it also provides you with a detailed visual record that you can share with regulators to confirm that you’re in compliance with the latest rules and regulations from ADA standards to health and safety.
 It’s even possible to deliver measurements remotely.
 Not only does this help you to avoid fines and delays, but it also streamlines your compliance process so that you don’t waste more of your valuable time reviewing site details with regulators or reconfirming compliance with your on-site teams.